Crowds flock to witness 'Manhattanhenge'

 There is also a winter version of the event that occurs during December and January, but that is when the sun rises.

-The next opportunity for people to catch the dramatic Manhattanhenge sunset will be on the 12 July.
+The next opportunity for people to catch the dramatic Manhattanhenge sunset will be on 12 July.

 All images subject to copyright.